Domain-Specific Pre-training Improves Confidence in Whole Slide Image Classification: Empirical Evaluation

 \subsection{Evaluation Metrics}

 The state-of-the-art models have used accuracy and Area Under the Receiver Operating Characteristic Curve (AUC) as the evaluation metrics for benchmarking.
-We also evaluate the confidence of models, which is the class probability of the predicted class.
-This indicates how sure the model prediction is correct.
-It is highly important that the model is sure that the prediction is correct from the diagnosis point of view.
+We also evaluate the confidence of models, which is the average class probability of the predicted class.
+Confidence is given by the equation (\ref{eq:conf}), where $y_{pred}$ is the predicted class-label, and $x$ is a sample from the test set $X$.